soulomoon/Dell-Precision-5510-OSX/README.md

 * This repo is based on
 [scottsanett repo](https://github.com/scottsanett/M5510-4K-High-Sierra-Installation)
 # Attention!
-* Now using OsxAptioFix2Drv-64.efi
+* Now using AllocFix.efi and OsxAptioFixDrv-64.efi, so that no slide is needed
-* You have to go through some steps if you want to boot, please check [here](https://github.com/wmchris/DellXPS15-9550-OSX/blob/master/Tutorial_10.12_Step7.md#osx-doesnt-boot-anymore-after-firmware-upgrade-to-1225-or-higher)
+* If you wish to use OsxAptioFix2Drv-64.efi OsxAptioFix3Drv-64.efi You have to go through some steps if you want to boot, please check [here](https://github.com/wmchris/DellXPS15-9550-OSX/blob/master/Tutorial_10.12_Step7.md#osx-doesnt-boot-anymore-after-firmware-upgrade-to-1225-or-higher)
 # Installation(redo before every update)
 * Add the node under to the CLOVER/config.plist/Devices(Enable it to boot)
 ```XML